sadjordan/Skylight/README.md

 - Better application file structure
 - Delete songs
 - Background or automated lyrics extraction to compensate for lyrics.ovh
-- Reform playlists
-    - A single master folder of songs
-    - Metadata of songs stored in the .db
-    - Playlist information stored in strings in .txt structured like <1,18,19, ...>
-    - Create, delete playlists
-    - Method to add new songs externally added to the database
-    - Add a new column, "date added" to the database.

 - Ability to speed up/ slow down songs
 - Expanded metadata file
     - Times listened to